Kelsey Daugherty: Club career

-In 2018, she played for the Long Island Rough Riders of the UWS, where she was a team Player of the Year candidate, making 41 saves over the 10 game season.
+In 2018, she played for the Long Island Rough Riders of the UWS, where she was a team Player of the Year candidate, making 41 saves over the 10-game season.

 In 2019, Daugherty was eligible for the 2019 NWSL College Draft.
 Although Daugherty went undrafted, she received tryouts with a pair of teams: North Carolina Courage and Washington Spirit.
 While trialing with the Washington Spirit, Daugherty met former Wake Forest All-American Aubrey Bledsoe, who previously played with Danish club Fortuna Hjørring of the Elitedivisionen and connected her with the club, who proceeded to sign her to a contract.
 She got injured on the October 30, 2019, in the Round of 16 at the 2019–20 UEFA Women's Champions League against Olympique Lyonnais.

-In 2020, she joined the Chicago Red Stars of the National Women's Soccer League on a short-term contract.
+In September 2020, she joined the Chicago Red Stars of the National Women's Soccer League on a short-term contract.

 In 2021, she signed with Swedish club Djurgårdens IF.

 On August 15, 2022, Daugherty transferred to Racing Louisville FC of the National Women's Soccer League.

+In April 2023, she joined Norwegian Toppserien club Avaldsnes IL.

+In August 2023, she signed a two-year contract with Celtic of the Scottish Women's Premier League.

+In July 2025, Daugherty joined Brooklyn FC of the USL Super League.